-China's Hainan shuts down as typhoon hits
+China's Hainan island evacuates nearly half million people as typhoon hits

-BEIJING Typhoon Sarika lashed China's Hainan province on Tuesday, with torrential rain and winds of up to 162 kilometers per hour (100 mph) forcing authorities on the southern island to shut schools and halt transport services.
+BEIJING (Reuters) - Typhoon Sarika lashed China's southern resort island of Hainan on Tuesday, with torrential rain and winds of up to 162 kilometers per hour (100 mph) forcing authorities to evacuate almost half a million people and halt transport services.

 Rail services were suspended on Monday and 250 flights were canceled at the provincial capital Haikou's international airport, state news agency Xinhua said.